hapax/hapax.github.io/assets/simple-physics.md

 three physicists who independently discovered it.
 Remarkably, the gravitational force $mg$ cancels, and the diffusion depends only on the size $r$ of the grains.
-The grain will jiggle in the same way on Mars!
+The grain jiggles the same way on Mars!

 The jiggling of grains in a fluid was first noted by Robert Brown, so it is called *Brownian motion*.